e-idrissa/sa-ass/doc/documentation.md

 ## How it works

-On the first lunch of the app, a set of drugs are automatically populated in their table to enhance the UX.
+On the first lunch of the app, a set of drugs and and an admin user are automatically populated in their respective tables to enhance the UX.

 The admin create app users (patients and doctors) and manage the entire app.